dankantor/deeserverless/README.md

     super(req, res);
   }

-  // set reponse status code to 200 and terminate connection get() {
+  // set response status code to 200 and terminate connection get() {
     this.res.statusCode = 200;
+    this.res.json = {"status": "ok"};
     this.res.done();
   }